Braves vs. Phillies prediction, odds, time: 2026 MLB picks for Sunday Night Baseball from proven model

 An NL East clash takes place on Sunday Night Baseball as the Atlanta Braves face the Philadelphia Phillies.
 The Braves (14-7) have won the first two games of this series by a combined 12-1 margin as they ride a four-game winning streak overall.
 The Phillies, meanwhile, are 8-12 and have scored just seven total runs during their current four-game losing streak.
 They trail the first-place Braves by 5.5 games.
 Grant Holmes (1-1, 3.32 ERA) is on the hill for Atlanta, while Philadelphia will start Andrew Painter (1-0, 3.77 ERA).

 First pitch is at 7:20 p.m.
 ET from Citizens Bank Park.
-The latest Phillies vs. Braves odds list Philadelphia as the -120 favorite on the money line (risk $120 to win $100), with Atlanta at +100 (risk $100 to win $100).
+The latest Phillies vs. Braves odds list Atlanta as the slight -1110 favorite on the money line (risk $110 to win $100), with Philadelphia at -109.
 The over/under for total runs is 8.
 Before making any Braves vs. Phillies picks or MLB predictions, be sure to see the Sunday Night Baseball predictions and betting advice from SportsLine's proven computer model.

 Visit our DraftKings promo code review to see their latest offers and get started.